Vector35/binaryninja-api/docs/dev/plugins.md

 1. In PyCharm, start debugging.
 You should see "Waiting for process connection..." in the Debugger panel.
 1. Open Binary Ninja
 1. Use `connect_pycharm_debugger(port=12345)` in the Python Console, using whichever port you selected in the Run Configuration.
 You should now see "Connected" in the PyCharm Debugger panel.

+## UI Plugins

+Binary Ninja UI plugins should always `import binaryninjaui` before an `import PySide6`.
+Not only does this make sure the correct PySide6 is loaded (running the wrong version of PySide6 can result in crashing), but this [prevents plugins](https://github.com/Vector35/binaryninja-api/commit/55cb3e76f536bc8d4a6533bd7ea5202d464c5f81) from running headlessly.

+UI plugins can take many forms.
+Some, like [Snippets](https://github.com/vector35/snippets) create their own UI elements and interact via UIActions.
+Others extend the UI via existing UI elements such as [Triage](https://github.com/Vector35/binaryninja-api/tree/dev/python/examples/triage), [Kaitai](https://github.com/Vector35/kaitai), [hellosidebar](https://github.com/Vector35/binaryninja-api/blob/dev/python/examples/hellosidebar.py), or [helloglobalarea](https://github.com/Vector35/binaryninja-api/blob/dev/python/examples/helloglobalarea.py).

+Many other [third-party](https://github.com/vector35/community-plugins/) plugins also implement UI based examples, such as [BNIL Graph](https://github.com/withzombies/bnil-graph) using the FlowGraph APIs.

+Unfortunately, due to a PySide documentation generation issue, the best and most reliable documentation on the UI system is not in the regular [python](https://api.binary.ninja/) API docs, but in the [C++ documentation](https://api.binary.ninja/cpp/) which translates fairly cleanly to their python equivalent.

 ## Writing Native Plugins